TheNumbered/covid-aware/readme.md

 ## Acknowledgments
 This project was developed as part of the Mobile Computing course at Wits University by the following team:

-Daniel Ngobe
+Daniel Ngobe,
-Karabo Joshua
+Karabo Joshua,
-Kharendwe Negota
+Kharendwe Negota,
 Olwethu